olcf/hands-on-with-summit/challenges/Python_Conda_Basics/README.md

 Congratulations, you have just created your own Python environment and ran on one of the fastest computers in the world!

+> Note: If you're doing this challenge for the certificate, you can submit your Python environment for completion.
+See "Exporting (sharing) an environment" tip below of how to export your environment to a file.

 ## Additional Tips

 * Cloning an environment: